Joonpark13/serif.nu/docs/ONBOARDING.md

 git push -u origin your-name-practice-ticket
 ```

-Now, navigate to the [Serif.nu Github repo](https://github.com/Joonpark13/serif.nu) and click the "Pull Requests" tab.
+Now, navigate to the [Serif.nu GitHub repo](https://github.com/Joonpark13/serif.nu) and click the "Pull Requests" tab.
 You should see a yellow bar containing your branch name, with a green button on the right.
 This allows you to create a Pull Request.

 A Pull Request is just a way of asking others to review the changes that you've made.
 When you and the reviewers agree that the changes you've made are good to go, you can then merge the changes into the `master` branch, which completes your ticket.

 Fill out the Pull Request form with a succinct title and description of your changes.
 Create the Pull Request, and request review from Joon (right sidebar).

 For a normal ticket, at this point your reviewer would review your code, make some comments, and you'll go back and likely make more changes to your code.
 You'll stage, commit, and push up those new changes to your branch until you and your reviewer are satisfied and all reviewers approve the Pull Request.
 But since this is a practice ticket, this is as far as you'll go.
-Drag the trello ticket into "Completed" - you're now ready to dive right into the Serif.nu codebase!
+Drag the Trello ticket into "Completed" - you're now ready to dive right into the Serif.nu codebase!